meow-ch/static-font/README.md

 This ensures:
 - The script only runs when your package is installed as a dependency
-- Doesn't run during your package development (`npm install`)
-- Runs when end users install your package
+- Runs in the correct directory (the end user's project)
+- Provides better error handling and feedback
+- Works with both module systems

 ## Available Fonts